US Topo - 7 of 31

 Send email to firstname.lastname@example.org.
 Please include the following information:

-1) The map title, State, and date (from the lower right corner of the map face).
+1) The map title, State, and date (from the title block in the lower right corner).

 2) Description of the error.

 3) Location of the error.

 For location, geographic coordinates are preferred.
 These can be read directly from the screen if you use the TerraGo Toolbar and GeoPDF extensions.
 They can also be read from the grid annotation as on a traditional paper map.
 Otherwise include a detailed description of the feature and its location so someone not familiar with the area can find it on the US Topo.